 Still, some difficult times would follow.
 Occasional periods of economic stagnation, and a $2 trillion bill for reunification with the formerly communist East Germany, led Newsweek, as recently as 2002, to dub Germany “the sick man of Europe.”

 At the end of the Cold War, German Defense Minister Volker Rühe declared that Germany was now “encircled by friends,” rather than potential military aggressors.
 As the need for protection by the U.S. military has decreased, Germany’s relationship with America, always a bit tenuous, has waned due to phone-tapping revelations, use of drones and Washington’s preference to “lead from behind” during the Obama years, followed by its emphasis on America’s interests first.

 Frightened by its own historical shadows, Germany has been a “reluctant hegemon,” preferring to think of itself as an economic and moral model for the world, like a large Sweden, rather than a Teutonic tiger.

 During the Cold War, former U.S. Secretary of State Henry Kissinger mockingly quipped: “Who do I call if I want to call Europe?”
-The answer is much more obvious today.
-When there is a problem between Europe and the United States, President Barack Obama telephones German Chancellor Angela Merkel.
+The answer is much more obvious now.

-Illustratively, rather than speaking with each other during the recent Crimean crises, President Obama and Russian President Vladimir Putin used Chancellor Merkel as the go-between.
-Last year alone, Putin was reported to have spent over 110 hours on the phone with the chancellor.
+Illustratively, rather than speaking with each other during the Crimean crises, President Barack Obama and Russian President Vladimir Putin used German Chancellor Angela Merkel as the go-between.
+In 2014 alone, Putin was reported to have spent over 110 hours on the phone with the chancellor.

-Ulrich Beck states the feelings of much of Europe when he notes, “Only one fate is worse than being overwhelmed by German money, and that is not being overwhelmed by German money” (German Europe, p.
+Ulrich Beck stated the feelings of much of Europe when he noted, “Only one fate is worse than being overwhelmed by German money, and that is not being overwhelmed by German money” (German Europe, p.
 50).

-Diminishing European prosperity paired with German-domination has incensed much of Southern Europe.
-Furious Greeks and unemployed Spaniards see austerity measures as German imperialism.
-The impoverished “Club Med” countries, because of their terrible indebtedness, have little option other than to comply with the imposition of unpalatable austerity edicts from Berlin or be faced with economic doomsday.
+Diminishing European prosperity paired with German-domination incensed much of Southern Europe.
+Furious Greeks and unemployed Spaniards saw austerity measures as German imperialism.
+The impoverished “Club Med” countries, because of their terrible indebtedness, had little option other than to comply with the imposition of unpalatable austerity edicts from Berlin or be faced with economic doomsday.

 Another Greek party leader, Panos Kammenos, went ever further, proclaiming, “We will never drop to our knees to beg from Angela Merkel” and calling his country an occupied land under the dictatorship of a Fourth Reich (Ambrose Evans-Pritchard, “Greek Coalition Braces for Debt Showdown as Germany Rattles Sabre,” The Telegraph, Jan.
 26, 2015).